 Some children stay in their same primary school or kura for their intermediate education and do not experience much change, but others will need to make the move to a new school.

 If your child does move to an intermediate school they will find that the classroom operates in a similar way to primary school, with a home room in one class with one teacher.
 What will be different is that that there will be more subject variety, and some subjects will be taught by different teachers.

 If your child is going to a different school for their intermediate years, here are some things you can do to help them get ready:

 - Find out about open days at the school and encourage your child to go along and get familiar with the place.
 Sometimes intermediate schools work with primary schools to run information sessions so that the primary school can take all the interested year 6 children and their whānau along to the intermediate together.
-If they have parents' events, go along and meet the teachers and other parents
+If they have parents and/or carers events, go along and meet the teachers and other parents and/or carers.

 - Get ready ahead of time with things like stationery and supplies, school uniform and sports gear.
 The more prepared you are, the less stressful the change will be.
 The school should be able to give you a list of things to bring.

 Moving to secondary school